outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- inhibits cell proliferation, cell cycle arrest, and stimulate apoptosis by modulating other transcription factors like activator protein 1 (AP-1), early growth response protein 1 (Erg-1), p53, -catenin, Notch-1, hypoxia-inducible factor 1 (HIF-1), and peroxisome proliferator-activated receptor alpha (PPAR-α)
 			- signaling pathways (NF-jB, MAPK, PI-3K/AKT, and GSK-3b) associated with cell proliferation, survival, anti-apoptosis, invasion and metastasis
 			- https://www.researchgate.net/publication/340629926_Therapeutic_Effects_of_Curcumol_in_Several_Diseases_An_Overview
-		- sugiol (relatively untested in humans, not available for purchase)
-			- Sugiol has been shown to inhibit the oncogenic protein STAT3
-			- inhibits the enzyme transketolase, leading to a build up of reactive oxygen species (ROS) and stress-induced cell death
-				- Reactive oxygen species are highly reactive, and can damage cellular mechanisms by oxidizing critical molecules
-			- downregulates inflammatory genes such as NF-κB, COX-2, TNF-alpha, IL-1beta, and IL-6
 		- piperlongumine (from Indian Long Pepper plant, Piper longum)
 			- binds to and hinders the activity of a protein called TRPV2, which is overexpressed in glioblastoma in a way that appears to drive cancer progression
 			- piperlongumine treatment radically shrank glioblastoma tumors and extended life and also selectively destroyed glioblastoma cells